Rockin’ Romance and Local Legends (Hour 2)

 Yeah.

-And we're going to have a terrible record, probably be the worst in the big 10, which is something I'd never thought would have happened.
+Probably be the worst in the big 10, which is something I'd never thought would have happened, but it's probably going to

 happen.

-And to go from what they were always a very respectable, great team that couldn't get past Ohio State, typically.
+team that couldn't get past Ohio State typically.

-But who can?
+who can?

-I mean, to go to this, it's
+I mean, to go to this, it's terrible.

 What's your favorite romantic song?

-I can't wait to ask the ask your mother guys this too.
+I can't wait to ask the Ask Your Mother guys this too.

-Maybe they'll me yeah So what is your favorite romantic song?
+So what is your favorite romantic song?

-Let's get to some let's get to some texts here John from Madison He's in the 608 says Streisand someone left the cake out in the rain all passion.
+John from Madison, he's in the 608 says, Streisand, someone left the cake out in the rain.

 That is MacArthur Park.